 How to tell when to doubt?
 Check out the CDC guide for that.
 Please read the complete guide, especially this section: Safely dispose of food and cans that may be contaminated.

-> Stay safe–Do a little research
+Stay safe–Do some research

-> Thankfully, botulism is rare.
 Please don’t assume I’ve covered every food and every possibility.
 Follow the links.
 Do the research.
 Ask questions of the folks at your local county extension office.
 (To find yours, see link in item #2 under “Breaking it Down.”)

-> If you have a question about a specific food and don’t find it in any of the links referred to on this page, write, call or send an e-mail to the Centers for Disease Control.
+If you have a question about a specific food and don’t find it in any of the links referred to on this page, write, call or send an e-mail to the Centers for Disease Control.
 Here is the contact information they provide on the page I linked to earlier in the article.

 Address: 1600 Clifton Road Atlanta, GA 30329-4027 USA